A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Approximation Algorithm for Short, Medium and Long Requests

-Each source $(a_i,t_i)$ is contained in at most $x\cdot y$ rectangles with side lengths $x\times y$.
-By applying a union bound, the probability that $(a_i,t_i)$ is contained in an overloaded rectangle is bounded by
+For each $x,y$, each source $(a_i,t_i)$ is contained in at most $x\cdot y$ rectangles with dimensions $x\times y$.
+By applying a union bound, the probability that $(a_i,t_i)$ is contained in an overloaded rectangle is bounded from above by

-and the theorem follows. \end{proof} }
+and the theorem follows. \end{proof}

-Routing within the first tile (see~\sectionref{sec:detailed}) requires a stronger limit on the number of requests that emanate from each side of the quadrant. \begin{corollary} One can further limit the quadrant-feasible set of requests in $\Rquad$ so that at most $k/3$ paths reach each side of the quadrant.
-This restriction further reduces the expected throughput by a factor of $2/3$. \end{corollary} \begin{proof} The sum of the capacities of the edges emanating from a side of the quadrant is $k/2$.
-Limiting the number of paths to $k/3$ reduces the throughput by at most a factor of $2/3$. \end{proof}
+Routing inside the tiles (see Section~\ref{sec:detailed}) requires however a certain upper bound on the number of requests that start in a tile and emanate from each side of the SW quadrant.
+Namely that for each side of the SW quadrant at most $\gamma\cdot (k/3)$ paths that start in that quadrant reach that side of the quadrant.
+Using a simple procedure, i.e., taking the solution produced by the maximum flow algorithm above and greedily eliminating paths, we get a solution for which this condition holds, and with cardinality only a constant factor smaller. \begin{corollary} Let $\Rquad$ be the set of quadrant-feasible paths such that at most $\gamma\cdot (k/3)$ paths reach each side of each quadrant.
+Then, $\expectau{ |\Rquad| } \geq \Omega(1)\cdot \expectau{|\Rfilter|}$, where $\tau$ is the probability space induced by the randomized rounding procedure. \end{corollary} \begin{proof} The sum of the capacities of the edges emanating from a side of the quadrant is $\gamma\cdot(k/2)$.
+Limiting the number of paths to $\gamma\cdot(k/3)$ reduces the throughput by at most a factor of $2/3$. \end{proof}